 A few examples of the type of treatment your child might go through at an addiction treatment center are:

 - Cognitive and Dialectical Behavioral Therapies: This is where your child will learn healthy ways of coping with stress and their depression and/or anxiety.
-Your teen can also understand their mental health diagnosis more clearly and be able to identify harmful thoughts that can cause addiction.
-Behavioral therapies are so important because they can decrease the chance of your child having a major substance abuse problem later in life.
+Your teen can also understand their mental health diagnosis more clearly and identify harmful thoughts that can lead to substance use.
+Behavioral therapies are important because they can decrease the chance of your child having a major substance use problem later in life.

 - Group Therapy: Having your child talk to other teens who are in a similar situation can help them feel less isolated and alone.
-Although the thought of sharing their personal story of addiction and mental illness may seem intimidating to your teen, it could also provide them with more support.
+Although the thought of sharing their personal story of addiction and mental illness may sound intimidating to your teens, it could also provide them with more support.

 Ultimately, the treatment plan your child will have will be up to the experienced staff at an addiction treatment center.
-They can discover the best plan of action for your teen to be back on the right track.
+They can discover the best plan of action for your teen get back on the right track.

-Bricolage Behavioral Health is Here for the Teens of Flower Mound
+Inpatient and Outpatient Bricolage Behavioral Health Is Here for the Teens of Flower Mound

-Located on Long Prairie Road, near Firewheel Drive and the Montessori Rainbow School, and close to one of Flower Mound’s large residential areas, we are convenient to reach out to.
+Situated on Long Prairie Road, near Firewheel Drive and the Montessori Rainbow School, and close to one of Flower Mound’s broad residential areas, we are conveniently located.